 Are you interested in bringing your church services to a larger audience?
 Wondering if you have the right setup to stream your church service online?
 If so, you’re not alone!
-In recent years, many congregations and other houses of worship have begun streaming their services online through live streaming solutions.

 Now, let’s start with a look at the basics of live streaming.

 - How to Live Stream Your Church Service Online

 - Other Considerations: Encoders and Online Video Platforms

 In general, live streaming involves a camera, an internet-connected computer, a live streaming platform, and a few other pieces of equipment.
 It’s similar to how television works.

 So, instead of watching your broadcast on a TV, viewers with internet access anywhere around the world can watch your broadcast on a computer, tablet, smartphone, or another internet-connected device.